 3. Go After Freelance Opportunities

 What are you good at?
 Today, there are lots of freelancing marketplaces where you can sell your services to companies that need them.
 Are you a graphic designer?
 Can you write a compelling blog post?
 Do you know how to build a professional-looking website?
-Use platforms like 99designs, Guru and Upwork to find freelance job opportunities and to secure high-paying work.
+Use platforms like African Vibes Jobs, 99designs, Guru and Upwork to find freelance job opportunities and secure high-paying work.
+You can make money using these freelance sites.

 4. Pick Up Micro Gigs